Patricia Witherspoon Research Award

 - Major field of study and current overall GPA.

-- Two page research prospectus including research question, brief summary of the literature, methodology, expected results and anticipated start and end dates.
+- Two-page research prospectus including research question, brief summary of the literature, methodology, expected results and anticipated start and end dates.

 Applicants may also be asked to participate in a face-to-face interview.
 The deadline for the 2016 application is Tuesday, May 3, 2016.